BradDenver/react-static-site/readme.md

+You can read a detailed explanation of this experiment on my [blog](http://braddenver.com/blog/2015/react-static-site.html).

+## Setup
 After cloning this repo run `npm install && bower install` to install dependencies

 Note: dev/bundle*.js etc have been committed purely to have a complete example. they will be rewritten on run and would normally be git ignored.